joshuadoan/space-pants/README.md

 - **Go Shopping**: Buy products from a space station
 - **Go Selling**: Sell products to a space station

+### Rule Priority
+Rules are evaluated in order from top to bottom.
+You can drag and drop rules to reorder them and change their priority.

 ### Example Rules
 A miner's default rules:
 - If Money ≥ 50 → Socialize